 The ThinkFirst Traffic Offenders Program (TOP) is a experiential program designed specifically to educate high-risk drivers about the consequences of motor vehicle trauma.

 During the program, court-ordered traffic offenders follow the same path they would have taken had they been seriously injured in a crash.
 By providing a graphic and realistic view of life as a crash survivor, traffic offenders realize the full impact of their unsafe driving behavior.

 The day begins with a descriptive presentation on the dynamics of crash and injury.
-Then, the Trauma Services Coordinator gives a tour of the Frank Mitchell, MD, Level 1 Trauma Center Emergency Services followed by a tour of the hospital’s morgue with a Forensic Investigator.
+Then, the Trauma Services Coordinator provides a virtual tour of the Frank Mitchell, MD, Level 1 Trauma Center Emergency Services.
 Next, survivors of trauma explain what it’s like to survive a car crash and live with a permanent disability.
 A Missouri State Highway Patrol officer concludes the day by explaining their role in traffic safety and answering questions from participants.

 Eligibility: High-risk drivers, including young drivers, speeding offenders, C&I, DWI, DUI and MIP offenders, and drivers with multiple offenses

 Availability: TOP classes are conducted on the 1st Friday of each month